-If nitrate in the public water supply well exceeded 9 mg/L nitrate-nitrogen for any three samples in the previous 10 years; or after three years the residual soil nitrate below the root zone increases; or after three years or the estimated lag time, whichever is longer, the nitrate levels continue to increase, then the DWSMA would be given a Level 4 designation.
+Level 4 is the second regulatory level.
+If nitrate-nitrogen in the public water supply well exceeded 9 mg/L for any three samples in the previous 10 years; or after three years the residual soil nitrate below the root zone increases; or after three years or the estimated lag time, whichever is longer, the nitrate levels continue to increase, then the DWSMA would be given a Level 4 designation.
 The Commissioner of Agriculture – in consultation with a local advisory team – could require landowners to implement additional practices beyond best management practices.
-These practices would be determined on a site specific basis following guidance outlined in MN Statutes Chapter 103H.275 Subd.
+These practices would be determined on a site-specific basis following guidance outlined in MN Statutes Chapter 103H.275 Subd.
 2(a).
-However they may not include restrictions on the primary crop or restrictions on fertilizer rates below the low end of the University of Minnesota recommended fertilizer rate range.
+However, they shall not include restrictions on the primary crop or require fertilizer rates below the low end of the University of Minnesota recommended fertilizer rate range.

-The Minnesota Department of Agriculture (MDA) has the authority to regulate nitrogen fertilizer; the Minnesota Pollution Control Agency (MPCA) has the authority to regulate manure.
+The MDA has the authority to regulate nitrogen fertilizer; the Minnesota Pollution Control Agency (MPCA) has the authority to regulate manure.